Neil Hodgson

 Neil Stuart Hodgson (born 20 November 1973) is a British former motorcycle racer, who won the 2000 British Superbike Championship, and the 2003 Superbike World Championship titles.
 He then went on to have a moderately successful four years in the American Superbike Championship, with a best 5th place championship finish.

 At the start of the 2010 season, Hodgson returned to the British Superbike Championship with the Motorpoint Yamaha team managed by Rob McElnea.
-However, on 22 April 2010 Hodgson announced his retirement from British superbikes and competitive motorcycle racing, due to a shoulder injury sustained in a motocross accident during the previous AMA season.
+However on 22 April 2010, Hodgson announced his retirement from British superbikes and competitive motorcycle racing, due to a shoulder injury sustained in a motocross accident during the previous AMA season.
 Hodgson aggravated the injury in the first round of the British Superbike Championship at the Brands Hatch Indy circuit.

 Hodgson is now married to Victoria Hodgson and divides his time between family in the Isle of Man whilst working as a motorcycle racing commentator and TV studio pundit, road racing trackday instructor and as an ambassador for motorcycle companies including Ducati.

 Personal life

 Hodgson was born in Burnley and lived there and in Nelson and Colne, Lancashire during his early life, attending Ss John Fisher and Thomas More RC High School.
-He was 6 when he started riding his brother's bike around playing fields in Brierfield near his grandma's home.
+He was six when he started riding his brother's bike around playing fields in Brierfield near his grandma's home.
 Hodgson has a daughter Hollie-Jean and son Taylor.
 His wife is Victoria Hodgson and they married in 2023.
 He lives in Onchan on the Isle of Man.
 His hobbies include motocross, trials and mountain biking.
 He supports hometown club Burnley F.C.

 Career

 Early career

 A schoolboy motocross rider from 1982 through 1989, Hodgson was voted Rider of the Year in 1986–87.
 Hodgson made the leap to road racing on Easter Sunday 1990 at a meeting at Langbaurgh (Teesside Autodrome), on a Yamaha TZR125.
 His first win was at the Three Sisters meeting in that same year.
-He came 8th in his first season in the British Clubman's Ministock.
-In 1992, he moved to the 125cc International Supercup, and became British National 125cc Champion aged 18.
+He came eighth in his first season in the British Clubman's Ministock.
+In 1992, he moved to the 125cc International Supercup, and became British National 125cc Champion at the age of 18.
 He was then selected to compete in the FIM World 125cc Championship as the youngest rider in the series and Britain's only representative in the class with Team Burnett (Roger Burnett), placing 24th in the Championship.
 In 1994, he was selected by HRC Honda as one of only five officially supported riders in 125cc World Championship with Team Burnett.
 He took part in two 500cc World Championship races for the Harris-Yamaha team.